Bastian13/FederatedLearning_Autoencoder_IDS/Dataset_Preparation/README.md

 ## Split in Benign and Anomaly

-run 'split_whole_dataset.py' 2x times per Datasets.
-To split into pure Benign and pure Anomaly
+Run `python3 split_whole_dataset.py` for each dataset.
+To split into benign and malicious

 ## Split in á 1000 Sample splits

-run 'split_in_splits.py' for each Subset of pure Benign and Anomaly.
+run `python3 split_in_splits.py` for each subset of benign and malicious.

 ## Split in á 1000 Samples for Training and Server eval

-run 'split_in_splits_sorted.py' for pure Benign Subset of each Dataset.
+Run ` python3 split_in_splits_sorted.py` for pure benign subset of each dataset.

-the '_glo' files are used in Server Eval and the resulting Splits used for Training.
+`_glo` files are used in server evaluation and the resulting splits used for training.